Part II: Explaining reason and

 research, would usually be irrelevant: scientificity is not about

-applying an exact list of principles fixed in advance, but about
+applying, even less just listing, an exact list of principles fixed

-work of the scientist cannot be replaced by machines.
-Machines can
+scientist cannot be replaced by machines.
+Machines can help the

-help the scientist by operating the repetitive application of
+scientist by operating the repetitive application of some already

-some already well-established principles, but the work of scientists
+well-established principles, but the work of scientists will always

-will always be necessary for providing a wider understanding of
+be necessary for providing a wider understanding of large conceptual

-large conceptual systems, and leading research projects.
-This
+systems, and leading research projects.
+This ability is highly

-ability is highly dependent on the context of natural skills,
+dependent on the context of natural skills, personal training of

-the way philosophers imagine, but spend much more effort,
+imagine, but spend much more effort, either studying mathematics

 For example, some fields of research have the possibility of